 Glaciers and Lake Michigan Fossils

 We have the glaciers to thank for our Lake Michigan fossils.
 Thousands of years ago, massive glaciers carved so deep they reached into sediment from the Silurian Period.
 When glaciers melted or receded, they left behind the Great Lakes inside that massive etched basin.

-Common finds along our shore include Brachiopods, which are bivalve shelled animals, Cephalopods, which are mollusks, and a variety of corals, such as Rugous Coral, which look like thimbles.
-Our most common find is the Crinoid, an animal that looks like a plant stem holding a cup of tentacles that would snag food that drifted by.
-What we find from the Crinoid is a fossilized tentacle, often in a circular shape, and so nicknamed the Cheerio fossil.
+Common finds along our shore include brachiopods, which are bivalve-shelled animals, cephalopods, which are mollusks, and a variety of corals, such as rugose coral, which looks like thimbles.
+Our most common find is the crinoid, an animal that looks like a plant stem holding a cup of tentacles that would snag food that drifted by.
+What we find from the crinoid is a fossilized tentacle, often in a circular shape, and so nicknamed the Cheerio fossil.